-Many people ask what is Alzheimer’s disease, and its no wonder.
-The disease is estimated to affect over 750,000 individuals in the UK.
+Many people ask what is Alzheimer’s disease?
+And it’s no wonder they ask the question.
+Alzheimer’s is estimated to affect over 750,000 individuals in the UK.
 It is also estimated that there are over 5 million people in the USA with the condition.
 The figure is set to increase drastically over the next 20 years throughout the world.

 Alzheimer’s is a medical disease of the brain that gets progressively worse with time.
 It affects the brain and how it functions.
 Alzheimer’s is the most common form of dementia in people over the age of 65 years old.
 It is believed that Alzheimer’s develops long before the symptoms of dementia become apparent in the sufferer.

 Is Alzheimer’s disease incurable?

 Throughout the world there is a great effort in trying to find a cure for the disease.
 As yet there is no cure for Alzheimer’s disease.
 Although medical researcher’s are closing in on some of the factors they believe can lead to an increased risk of the disease as we grow older.

 Studies are showing that one of the reasons could be our diet and lifestyles that we lead.